hphelion/documentation/v13/bindings.fog.connect.md

 ##Initial Connection## {#InitialConnection}

-To connect to the HP Public Cloud, follow these steps:
+To connect to the HP Helion Public Cloud, follow these steps:

 1. Enter IRB